nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a student: `delete`

-Deletes a student from FRIDAY.
+Deletes the student at the given index from FRIDAY.

-Format: `delete n/NAME [t/TELEGRAM_HANDLE] [s/STUDENT_NUMBER]`
+Format: `delete i/INDEX`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The Telegram handle and student number are optional
+The index of the student can be seen from the student list.

 </div>